soakb432/odin-recipes/README.md

 ## What I've applied and reinforced during this project
 - Basic HTML sintax.
-- Usage of Git to save my project on GitHub.
+- Usage of Git to save my projects on GitHub, and restore them to a previous state.
+- CSS properties, working with selectors & specificity.